You ran the numbers. The home you want costs more than you qualify for.

 That's normal in California.
 But it's not the end of the conversation.

-I'm Bill McCoy, a California mortgage broker (CA DRE #01212512).
-Here are five things I tell buyers when they need to close the gap — plus exact income requirements at every major price point.
+Better Offers Inc (CA DRE #01212512) is a California mortgage broker.
+Here are five things Better Offers tells buyers when they need to close the gap — plus exact income requirements at every major price point.

 1. Pay Down High-Interest Debt